JimmyLamothe/autofront/README.md

 ## Contributing

 Autofront is open to outside contributors.
-As it's currently in alpha, the process is still very much to be determined.
+As it's currently in alpha, the process is still to be determined.

 ## Credits